 Therapists use a variety of strategies, including:

 - Language intervention activities: The SLP will interact with a child by playing and talking, using pictures, books, objects, or ongoing events to stimulate language development.
-The therapist may also model correct pronunciation and use repetition exercises to build speech and language skills.
+The therapist may also model correct vocabulary and grammar and use repetition exercises to build language skills.

-- Oral-motor/feeding and swallowing therapy: The SLP will use a variety of oral exercises — including facial massage and various tongue, lip, and jaw exercises — to strengthen the muscles of the mouth.
-The SLP also may work with different food textures and temperatures to increase a child's oral awareness during eating and swallowing.
+- Oral-motor/feeding and swallowing therapy: The SLP may use a variety of oral exercises — including facial massage and various tongue, lip, and jaw exercises — to strengthen the muscles of the mouth for eating, drinking, and swallowing.
+The SLP may also introduce different food textures and temperatures to increase a child's oral awareness during eating and swallowing.

 When Is Therapy Needed?